-Fibromyalgia is not all in your head, new research confirmsJune 18th, 2013 in Diseases, Conditions, Syndromes /
+Fibromyalgia is not all in your head, new research confirmsJune 18, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Fibromyalgia, a painful condition affecting approximately 10 million people in the U.S., is not imaginary after all, as some doctors have believed.
 A discovery, published this month in Pain Medicine/i> (the journal of the American Academy of Pain Medicine), clearly now demonstrates that fibromyalgia may have a rational biological basis located in the skin.

 Fibromyalgia is a severely debilitating affliction characterized by widespread deep tissue pain, tenderness in the hands and feet, fatigue, sleep disorders, and cognitive decline.
 However, routine testing has been largely unable to detect a biological basis for fibromyalgia, and standard diagnosis is based upon subjective patient pain ratings, further raising questions about the true nature of the disease.
 For many years, the disorder was believed to be psychosomatic ("in the head") and often attributed to patients' imagination or even faking illness.
 Currently approved therapeutics that provide at least partial relief to some fibromyalgia patients are thought to act solely within the brain where imaging techniques have detected hyperactivity of unknown origin referred to as "central sensitization."
 However, an underlying cause has not been determined, leaving many physicians still in doubt about the true origins or even the existence of the disorder.